Nate Lowe Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Marlins have the 16th-ranked team ERA across all MLB pitching staffs (4.20).

 © 2023 Data Skrive.
 All rights reserved.